lguzzon-scratchbook/gdb/docs/GenosRTC-API-Reference.md

 import { gdb } from "./dist/index.js" // Adjust the path according to your project

 // 2.
 Create a GDB instance

-// The database name also serves as the room ID. const db = await gdb("my-chat-room", {
+// The database name also serves as the room ID. const db = await gdb("my-db", {
-  // Configuration options for the P2P network (optional)
+  rtc: true, // Required to enable the P2P module
-  password: "secret-key", // Encrypts signaling data
+  password: "secret-key", // Optional: encrypts signaling data
-  relayUrls: ["wss://relay.example.com"], // Nostr relays for peer discovery })
+  relayUrls: ["wss://relay.example.com"], // Optional: for peer discovery })

 // 3.
 Access the room object